snowplow/snowplowanalytics.com/_posts/2019-05-29-snowplow-for-media-part-3/index.md

 ---
 layout: post
 title-short: Snowplow for media part 3
-title: "Snowplow for media part 3: what can do with the data when we're getting started?"
+title: "Snowplow for media part 3: what can we do with the data when we're getting started?"
 tags: [analytics, data, insights, media, media analytics]
 author: Archit
 image: /assets/img/blog/2019/03/pipeline.png